gordonpn/rfd-hd-scraper/README.md

 * [x]  When preparing the email, remove the duplicates by comparing with archive.
 * [x]  Filter out threads older than 72 hours when preparing email.
 * [x]  Read from config and template within the jar
+* [ ]  Add commandline flags to differentiate testing on prod and prod

 ##### Phase 4
 * [ ]  Utilize Pushbullet API or Slack bot to send real-time notifications (top scraping of each hour)